harshi-55/calender/README.md

-# calender
+# calendar
-creating a simple calender using c progamming
+creating a simple calendar using c progamming